JanZeman/Public/MauiTemplate2024/README.md

 An attempt to simplify setup of:
 - Dependency Injection
-- MVVM Pattern
+- MVVM pattern with automated View-ViewModel mapping
+- Extensive usage of Community Toolkit
-- Navigation
+- Navigation with passing
 - Solution structure
 - Testability
+- Mobile first design

-In contrary to my native Android and cross-platform Flutter templates this one does not implement Clean Architecture (yet).
+In contrary to some of my other 'templates' (Kotin, Flutter for example) this one does not implement the Clean Architecture yet.